carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 ways, as well as missing opportunities to reduce technical debt by replacing legacy features.

-Carbon is specifically exploring and experimenting with immediate and significant backwards incompatible changes.
+Carbon is specifically exploring significant backwards incompatible changes.
 It doesn't inherit the legacy of C or C++ directly, and instead is starting with solid foundations, like a modern generics system, modular code organization, and consistent, simple syntax.
 Then, it builds a simplified and improved language around those foundational components that remains both interoperable with and migratable from C++, while giving up transparent backwards compatibility.
 This is fundamentally **a successor language approach**, rather than an attempt to incrementally evolve C++ to achieve these improvements.

 Another challenge to improving C++ in these ways is the current evolution process and direction.
 A key example of this is the committee's struggle to